ericsonga/APCSAReview/_sources/Unit8-2DArray/topic-8-2-2D-array-loops-Day2.rst

 .. activecode:: challenge-8-2-picture
     :language: java
+    :autograde: unittest
     :datafile: pictureClasses.jar, arch.jpg

-    Picture Lab: write a method called zeroBlue() that sets the blue values at all pixels to zero.
-Continue on with other picture lab exercises as described below.
+    Picture Lab: 1) write a method called keepOnlyBlue() that keeps only the blue values by setting the red and green values to zero.
+Uncomment the code in main to test it.
+2) write a method called switchColors() that replaces red values (using p.setRed) with green or blue values (using p.getGreen(), etc.) to change the colors around.
+Uncomment the code in main to test it.
     ~~~~
     import java.awt.*;
     import java.awt.font.*;